Deep Image Prior: Introduction

 \section{Introduction}

-Deep convolutional neural networks (ConvNets) currently set the state-of-the-art in inverse image reconstruction problems such as denoising~\cite{burger2012image,lefkimmiatis2016non} or single-image super-resolution \cite{Ledig17sr,Tai17sr,Lai17sr}.
-ConvNets have also been used with great success in more ``exotic'' problems such as reconstructing an image from its activations within certain deep networks or from its HOG descriptor~\cite{dosovitskiy16inverting}.
-More generally, ConvNets with similar architectures are nowadays used to generate images using such approaches as generative adversarial networks~\cite{goodfellow2014generative}, variational autoencoders~\cite{kingma2013auto}, and direct pixelwise error minimization~\cite{dosovitskiy2015learning,Bojanowski17}.
+State-of-the-art approaches to image reconstruction problems such as denoising~\cite{burger2012image,lefkimmiatis2016non} and single-image super-resolution~\cite{Ledig17sr,Tai17sr,Lai17sr} are currently based on deep convolutional neural networks (ConvNets).
+ConvNets also work well in ``exotic'' inverse problems such as reconstructing an image from its activations within a deep network or from its HOG descriptor~\cite{dosovitskiy16inverting}.
+Popular approaches for image generation such as generative adversarial networks~\cite{goodfellow2014generative}, variational autoencoders~\cite{kingma2013auto} and direct pixel-wise error minimization~\cite{dosovitskiy2015learning,Bojanowski17} also use ConvNets.

-State-of-the-art ConvNets for image restoration and generation are almost invariably trained on large datasets of images.
-One may thus assume that their excellent performance is due to their ability to learn realistic image priors from data.
-However, learning alone is insufficient to explain the good performance of deep networks.
-For instance, the authors of~\cite{zhang16understanding} recently showed that the same image classification network that generalizes well when trained on genuine data can \emph{also} overfit when presented with random labels.
-Thus, generalization requires the \emph{structure} of the network to ``resonate'' with the structure of the data.
+ConvNets are generally trained on large datasets of images, so one might assume that their excellent performance is due to the fact that they learn realistic data priors from examples, but this explanation is insufficient.
+For instance, the authors of~\cite{zhang16understanding} recently showed that the same image classification network that generalizes well when trained on a large image dataset can \emph{also} overfit the same images when labels are randomized.
+Hence, it seems that obtaining a good performance also requires the \emph{structure} of the network to ``resonate'' with the structure of the data.
 However, the nature of this interaction remains unclear, particularly in the context of image generation.

-In this work, we show that, contrary to the belief that learning is necessary for building good image priors, a great deal of image statistics are captured by the \emph{structure} of a convolutional image generator independent of learning.
-This is particularly true for the statistics required to solve various image restoration problems, where the image prior is required to integrate information lost in the degradation processes.
+In this work, we show that, in fact, not all image priors must be learned from data; instead, a great deal of image statistics are captured by the \emph{structure} of generator ConvNets, independent of learning.
+This is especially true for the statistics required to solve certain image restoration problems, where the image prior must supplement the information lost in the degradation processes.